 Check on the dough after five or ten minutes of kneading.
 You should see a smooth, round ball.
-If it’s too dry add liquid a tablespoon at a time until it looks OK.
+If it’s too dry add liquid a teaspoon at a time until it looks OK.
 If it looks too wet, add flour a tablespoon at a time until it looks like it should.
 Here’s more information on that in case you have questions.

 When the dough is done put it on a lightly floured board and divide into two equal sections.
 Gently form each section of dough into a ball.
 Then use a rolling pin to make an oval.

 Pinch the edges closed.
 Then turn the dough so that the seam is at the bottom.
 Then do a little smoothing and shaping until the loaf looks the way you want it.

 Put shaped loaves onto a baking sheet that has been lightly greased or covered in parchment paper.

 French bread typically has slashes cut in it.
 This is called “scoring”.
 Usually, that’s done to the bread after it’s done rising with a special tool called a lame.
 However, I don’t have a lame.
 After a bunch of experimenting, I’ve taken to scoring the bread with a bread knife after I’ve shaped the dough and before the rise.

-Cover the loaves with a clean, light-weight kitchen towel and let the dough rise for half an hour.
+Cover the loaves with a clean, lightweight kitchen towel and let the dough rise for half an hour.